Legislative Priorities 2026

 - Ending the racial homeownership gap and racial disparities that exist in housing access.

-Child Welfare & Family Services
+Child Well-Being & Family Services

 - Policies and programs that address social and economic root causes of neglect.